saramakishti/service-aware-frontend/README.md

    - Set the option to "Delete pull request branch after merge by default."
    - Also, set the default merge style to "Rebase then create merge commit."

 With this template, you're well-equipped to build and collaborate on high-quality websites efficiently.
-Happy coding!
+Happy coding!.